wazza-10/Team-5/README.md

 mkdir [dirname] - Create a new directory

-ls - List all files and directories
+ls - List all files and directories(folders)

 cat [filename] - Write text to a file